-Benefits paid to eligible California workers who have a loss of wages when they are unable to perform their regular or customary work due to a non-workrelated illness or injury, pregnancy, or childbirth.
-DI is a component of the State Disability Insurance (SDI) program and funded through SDI employee payroll withholdings.
+Benefits paid to eligible California workers who have a loss of wages when they are unable to work due to a non-work-related illness, injury, or pregnancy.
+DI is a component of the State Disability Insurance program and funded through employee payroll deductions.